-- 1. Funding for administration is based on 6 per cent of the total ECS funding a private ECS operator receives from Alberta Education for the following areas: - a) base instruction; - b) special education needs (including mild/moderate and gifted and talented, and finalized program unit funding); - c) transportation (special and regular); and - d) plant operations and maintenance. - e) English as a second language (ESL) - f) Enhanced ESL and support services for immigrant children
+- Funding for administration is based on 6 per cent of the total ECS funding a private ECS operator receives from Alberta Education for the following areas: - a) Base Instruction Funding; - Special Education Needs (including Mild/Moderate And Gifted And Talented, and Finalized Program Unit Funding); - c) Transportation (Special And Regular); and - d) Plant Operations and Maintenance. - e) English as a Second Language (ESL) - f) Enhanced ESL and Support Services for Immigrant Children.

-For ECS programs with program unit funded children, administration funding for private ECS operators will be adjusted based on the final PUF amount approved.
+For ECS programs with Program Unit Funded (PUF) children, administration funding for private ECS operators will be adjusted based on the final PUF amount approved.

-Part 3 - Private Schools Funding For Accredited Funded Private Schools (Grades 1 - Grade 12)
+Part 3 - Private Schools Funding For Accredited Funded Private Schools (Grades 1 to 12)